MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Application.md

 If this function returns `True` then the application should call `set-app-menu()` with the contents of an application menu, which will be shown by the desktop environment.
 If it returns `False` then you should consider using an alternate approach, such as a menubar.

 The value returned by this function is purely advisory and you are free to ignore it.
-If you call `gtk-application-set-app-menu()` even if the desktop environment doesn't support app menus, then a fallback will be provided.
+If you call `set-app-menu()` even if the desktop environment doesn't support app menus, then a fallback will be provided.

 Applications are similarly free not to set an app menu even if the desktop environment wants to show one.
 In that case, a fallback will also be created by the desktop environment (GNOME, for example, uses a menu with only a "Quit" item in it).